GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 We pass this helper the asset that is stored in indexedDB.
 Upon completion we will update the asset in indexedDB as well as our own cache.

-We gather data about the audioBuffer with the AudioContext constructor, but because we are not rendering to the device hardware we use the `OfflineAudioContext` to render to an `ArrayBuffer` where we will store amplitude data.
+We gather data about the audioBuffer with the AudioContext constructor, but because we aren't rendering to the device hardware we use the `OfflineAudioContext` to render to an `ArrayBuffer` where we will store amplitude data.

 The API itself returns data at a sample rate much higher than needed for effective visualization.
 That's why we manually downsample to 200 Hz, which we found to be enough for useful, visually appealing waveforms.